karngyan/karngyan/README.md

   </a>
 </p>

-- 🔭 I’m currently working as a Management Trainee at [SendX](https://sendx.io).
-And I will **probably** be joining Amazon in July 2021 as an SDE-1
-- 🌱 I’m currently developing in Vue and Go.
+- 🔭 I work at Amazon as an SDE intern.
+I have a PPO.
+Looking at other companies as well.
-- 💬 Ask me about Spring Boot, AWS, Containers, K8s, Ansible, Internship at Amazon, Crio.Do, Failing interviews at Google or my personal life by creating a new issue at [this repo](https://github.com/karngyan/karngyan/issues/new?assignees=&labels=question&template=custom.md&title=Question%3A+%5BYour-Title%5D)
+- 💬 Ask me about Spring Boot, AWS, Containers, K8s, Ansible, Internship at Amazon, Crio.Do, SendX, SendPost, Failing interviews at Google or my personal life by creating a new issue at [this repo](https://github.com/karngyan/karngyan/issues/new?assignees=&labels=question&template=custom.md&title=Question%3A+%5BYour-Title%5D)
 - 📫 How to reach me
   - [Website](https://karngyan.com)
   - [Linkedin](https://linkedin.com/in/karngyan)